At this year’s World Health Assembly in Geneva next week, innovators will have the power to transform families’ lives.

 Ratul Narain, CEO and Founder of Bempu Health, witnessed inequality while traveling to low-income countries like India while growing up.
 This sparked a deep interest in health technologies.
 He moved to India from the U.S. to pursue his vision to help mothers and families in poor communities live healthier, happier lives, tapping experience developing medical devices for companies like Boston Scientific, Johnson & Johnson Cordis, and Embrace Innovations.

 Ratul’s BEMPU Hypothermia Bracelet fits on a baby’s wrist and continuously monitors the infant’s temperature.
 It alerts the mother or caregiver if a newborn baby is hypothermic—with a dangerously low temperature.
-If the baby’s temperature drops too much, the bracelet beeps and flashes orange; when the temperature stabilizes, the bracelet blinks blue.
-Neonatal hypothermia is one of the leading contributors to illness and death of newborns, especially in low-resource settings.
-Once the caregiver has been alerted to possible hypothermia, they can warm the baby with Kangaroo Care (skin-to-skin contact) before serious harm like oxygen or glucose loss, or even sudden death, occurs.
+If the baby’s temperature drops too much, the bracelet beeps and flashes orange; when the temperature stabilizes, the bracelet blinks blue. .
+Neonatal hypothermia is one of the leading contributors to illness and death of newborns, for this reason is very important that you get the best in home caregiver service, with this once the caregiver has been alerted to possible hypothermia, they can warm the baby with Kangaroo Care (skin-to-skin contact) before serious harm like oxygen or glucose loss, or even sudden death, occurs.
 A pilot program testing the device in Rajasthan, India showed that using the Bempu bracelet helped babies gain weight and parents provide better care.
 The bracelet also helped to identify cases of sepsis early at home before serious complications arose.

 Other innovations being presented include:

 - Save the Children’s First Steps program in Rwanda which promotes healthy development of infants and toddlers through radio programs and peer-learning groups providing parenting education;